jtrtj/aivirt_api/README.md

 #### Known Issues:
 1. Needs Games index endpoint to provide an archive of games
 1. Needs a system for recording game stats from users
-  * ie. After a user answers the 10 questions front end POSTs to API recording a PlayedGame with a payload of game_id and correct_count.
+   * e.g. After a user answers the 10 questions front end POSTs to API recording a PlayedGame with a payload of game_id and correct_count.

 ---
 #### Running Tests: